On this page

 Restricted burning - April, May, October and November

-One (1) pile of garden refuse, up to 1 square metre in size, may be burnt between 6 pm and 11 pm without a permit, but only if all of the following conditions are met:
+One pile of garden refuse, up to 1 square metre in size, may be burnt between 6pm and 11pm without a permit, provided all of the following conditions are met:

-• Only one pile may be burnt at a time.
+• Only one pile is burnt at a time

-• The fire must be completely extinguished by midnight.
-This means no heat, smoke, steam, or white ash should remain.
+• The fire is completely extinguished by midnight, with no remaining heat, smoke, steam or white ash

-• An adequate water supply must be available and capable of reaching the pile, and beyond, in case the fire escapes.
+• An adequate water supply is available and capable of reaching the fire and surrounding area if the fire escapes

-• An able-bodied adult must be present at all times while the fire is burning.
+• An able-bodied adult is present at all times while the fire is burning.

-• The Fire Danger Rating is High or above, or
+• The Fire Danger Rating is High or above

-Any burning outside of these conditions requires a Permit to Burn.
+Any burning outside these conditions requires a Permit to Burn.

 Unrestricted burning